dfds/cag/docs/guidelines/engineering/ENGINEERING.md

 If two runtime assemblies need to call each other's APIs, the APIs must be public.
 If we need it, it is likely that our customers need it.

 ### Async method patterns
-By default all async methods must have the `Async` suffix.
+By default all async methods should have the `Async` suffix.
 There are some exceptional circumstances where a method name from a previous framework will be grandfathered in.

 Passing cancellation tokens is done with an optional parameter with a value of `default(CancellationToken)`, which is equivalent to `CancellationToken.None`.
 The main exception to this is in web scenarios where there is already an `HttpContext` being passed around, in which case the context has its own cancellation token that can be used when needed.